-Owen Charles has lived in Madison for 13 years with his wife Lynne and three children.
-He served on the Board of Finance in 2007-2009 as a Democrat, serving as liaison to the Police Commission and Library Board.
-He has an MBA focused on Healthcare Management, and has worked in the healthcare industry for many years in business and finance roles and is also a Registered Nurse.
+I have lived in Madison for 13 years with my wife Lynne and my three children who have all attended Madison schools.
+I am the only candidate to have served on the Board of Finance - in 2007-2009 as a Democrat, serving as liaison to the Police Commission and Library Board.
+I have an MBA focused in Healthcare Management, and have worked in the healthcare industry for many years in business and finance roles and am also a Registered Nurse.

-He hopes to bring to the Board of Finance a forward-looking vision- to investments in the future like the best public use of historic Academy school, but also transparency and ethics in town government, and opening up public input to more people around town then just a vocal few, through social media and outreach.
-In his previous tenure on the board he was a strong voice for public schools, seniors, and adequately funding future needs, such as road maintenance capital funds, and future pension-related liabilities.
+I plan to bring to the Board of Finance an independent voice for public good: forward-looking vision- to investments in the future like the best public use of historic Academy school.
+I will advocate for a much-needed ethics board to ensure against conflicts of interest, as many other towns have done.
+But also transparency and opening up public input to more people around town then just a vocal few, through social media, outreach, and more public forums.
+In my previous tenure on the board I was a strong voice for public schools, and affordability and services for seniors (tax deferral and the senior center), and adequately funding future needs, such as road maintenance capital funds, and future pension-related liabilities.

-Politicians sometimes mouth vagaries and turn around and vote down the school budget, or vote against the Senior Tax Freeze, only supporting what is important to them.
-Owen will not vote against benefits for teachers, kick the can down the road for funding of future needed capital expenditures (roads, pensions, etc.).
-He will listen to what folks have to say.
+I will put an emphasis on listening to what folks have to say.
 Welcoming the core group who turn up for town meetings (a pretty small club) but also inviting and soliciting input from those who have very busy lives and do NOT come out to a lot of town meetings.
 Open door policy, Social media, & surveys are ways to ensure your voice is heard, and not only on Election Day.